Why Are They So Loud?

 Because the drivers of these cars WANT them to be loud.
 No other reason.
 Not safety.
 Not improved engine performance.
 Just noise.
 And make no mistake and do not listen to the excuses, this is being loud for the sake of being loud; to be louder than the next driver, the other car.
 It's a contest of egos for bragging rights.
 And that you, a resident of Hawai'i, are the victim doesn't matter matter to them.

-See the following YouTube Video "Loud Exhaust Scare People."
-And while a few of these are off road, MOST are driven on our streets and highways.
+See the following YouTube Video "Illegal Exhaust Street Cars."
+Notice that most of these cars are being driven on public roadways, not closed tracks.
+While the loud noise is deafening - literally, deafening - the speed of these cars is nothing less than a tragedy waiting to happen.
 Incidentally, by current Hawai'i law, all of these are illegal on our streets.
 But despite them being common on our highways, HPD does nothing to curb this bad behavior and violation of ordinances and statutes.

 YouTube Video Entitled "Getting revenge on my neighbor for calling the cops..."

 In this video a neighbor called the police and reported the loud exhaust.
 The driver set up a meeting with friends to drive in front of that neighbor's house to make noise as "revenge" and to intimidate the neighbor.